-I had a continuos feeling that I was forgetting something and the result would bet that every died.
+I had a continuous feeling that I was forgetting something and the result would be that everyone died.
 I know, morbid.
 As a beginning homesteader, it can be overwhelming navigating these waters alone.

-These are my homepstead duties daily, weekly, monthly and yearly.
+These are my homestead duties daily, weekly, monthly and yearly.

 Daily, weekly, monthly and yearly duties you should be doing on your homestead.

 I knew there were probably things that I needed to do on my homestead that I wasn’t.
 While searching for the homesteading chores I needed to be doing and coming up short, I wanted to fix it.
 I realized it might be good information to share.

 Although homesteading in Florida might be slightly different than other areas of the world at different times of the year.
 Duties on your homestead will vary depending on your geological location.
 But some homesteading chores will remain the same for all homesteaders.

 Daily homesteading chores

 My homesteading daily schedule consists of the obvious ones.
 These homesteading chores are ones most, if not all, homesteaders do.

 All my days start with feeding the chickens, ducks, and rabbits and watering the gardens in the morning.

 If I get up early enough, I’ll do some light weeding in the gardens.
 Sort of daily cleaning for the gardens.
 This way, by gardening a little bit every day, I never have to spend too long ‘decluttering’.

 I work a day job so once I’m done with those duties, I head inside for breakfast.

 On the weekends, I have the same duties to uphold but with a little added responsibility.
 After the morning chores, I’ll work on whatever projects need to be completed.

 I also have nightly duties I do such as giving the chickens scratch while picking up their eggs, closing the nesting boxes and hen house.
 Then I head to the shed to stir my fermented feed a second time.

 While picking up eggs from the laying boxes I check the nesting material.
 If the nesting material is soiled, I removed it and replace it with clean pine shavings.